AdamBlunn/NewGraphs/README.md

 ### axiosWrapper.js
 Currently Defunct - Was supposed to be used as a wrapper for unit testing.

+## Cors Proxy
+Cross-Origin Resourse Sharing (CORS) is a process that uses HTTP headers to tell a web browser to allow a web application running at one domain permission  to get selected resources from servers on different domains.

+CORS errors can occur when correct authorisation has not been given, a workaround to this is using a CORS proxy, this is a service that allows developers to access resources from other servers, regardless of ownership.
+This can be useful in many situations.

+The CORS Proxy used in this application is CORS Anywhere, built in Node.js this proxy automatically adds CORS headers to all proxied requests.
+This will drastically reduce or (in this case) outright prevent CORS errors recieved when data is requested.
+This is necessary considering how many pieces of data this application is fetching from other servers within Glasgow University.

 ## Dependancies
 This website has several dependancies.
 These include:
 - Jest